rolger/BDD-Kurs-20190916-Teil2/README.md

 # BDD Training Part-2
-This kata is inspired by Emily's and Paul's katas ([SupermarketReceipt-Refactoring-Kata](https://github.com/emilybache/SupermarketReceipt-Refactoring-Kata) and [SupermarketKata](https://github.com/paulroho/SupermarketKata)).Both katas refer to some katas at http://codekata.com.
+This kata is inspired by Emily's and Paul's katas ([SupermarketReceipt-Refactoring-Kata](https://github.com/emilybache/SupermarketReceipt-Refactoring-Kata) and [SupermarketKata](https://github.com/paulroho/SupermarketKata)).

+Both katas refer to some katas at http://codekata.com.

 ## The Supermarket Application
 There is an existing application and you find the source code in this repository.